Is this the first time you have heard of cervical spine instabilities? Then you are right here.

 An early sign of instability may be a recurring cracking of the concerned region.
 Depending on the affected spinal segment, and how badly the injury is, it can cause a variety of neurological symptoms: from mild headaches to life-threatening events, like breathing issues or drop attacks.

 Probably the most common cause is a whiplash injury like a car accident.
 But also accidents at sports or housework are enough to cause a damage.

 If you believe you may suffer from an instability of the cervical spine, please have a look at the category causes and symptoms.
 If you recognize yourself there again, feel free to contact me or search the forum for more detailed information.

-It is a hard and long road to the final diagnosis so we may like to go that way together.
+It is a hard and long road to the final diagnosis, so we may prefer to go that way together.